 GLB as a container format was introduced as binary file format for representation of glTF asset in a binary blob to avoid the issues caused by glTF.
 GLB file format specifications should be referred for any reader/writer implementation of the same for applications development.

-GLB file format is based on little endian and its structure is as shown below:
+GLB file format is based on little endian and its structure shows that it contains: